-The practice had made reasonable adjustments for patients with access requirements.
+The practice had made reasonable adjustments, including a hearing loop, installing additional handrails and grab rails, highlighting the edge of steps for patients with access requirements.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.